emotitron/BitpackingTools/README.md

 }
 ```
 ### Advanced Usage (Unsafe)
 For sequential writes and reads of a byte[] or uint[] arrays, there are unsafe methods that internally treat these arrays as a ulong[], resulting in up to 4x faster reads and writes.
-These are all contained in ArraySerializerUnsafe.cs, which can be deleted for projects where you don't want to enable Allow Unsafe Code.
 ```cs
 public unsafe void UnsafeArrayWrites()
 {